FreddyJohn/VoiceModulation/README.md

 <p><a href="https://github.com/FreddyJohn/VoiceModulation/blob/master/app/src/main/java/com/adams/voicemodulation/MainActivity.java"/>if the user grants the application permission then when you select a modulation then it's given conditional inside MainActivity will be met and the moduation parameters will render to the screen by reusing the ModulateControls class</a></p>
 <img width="720" alt="selected_mod_condition" src="https://user-images.githubusercontent.com/39596344/164350340-345aaa07-2064-458b-a05f-66c0230f77b3.png">

-<p>Now, in order to hear the selected modulation with your given parameters we override the onClickListener for the play button inside ModulateControls like so</p>
+<p><a href="https://github.com/FreddyJohn/VoiceModulation/blob/master/app/src/main/java/com/adams/voicemodulation/controls/ModulateControls.java"/>Now, in order to hear the selected modulation with your given parameters we override the onClickListener for the play button inside ModulateControls like so</a></p>
 <img width="689" alt="modulate_listener" src="https://user-images.githubusercontent.com/39596344/164351043-127604f1-5b11-4efd-beb5-6e385663ac06.png">

-<p>To write this modulation to the Project we override the onLongClickListener for the play button inside ModulateControls like so</p>
+<p><a href="https://github.com/FreddyJohn/VoiceModulation/blob/master/app/src/main/java/com/adams/voicemodulation/controls/ModulateControls.java"/>To write this modulation to the Project we override the onLongClickListener for the play button inside ModulateControls like so</a></p>
 <img width="618" alt="modulate_write_listener" src="https://user-images.githubusercontent.com/39596344/164351644-94fd3dfc-7bfe-4f96-958e-d6aa76987a7e.png">

-<p>Finally, inside of of the Modulation class there is numerous modulations that implement the effect interface</p>
+<p><a href="https://github.com/FreddyJohn/VoiceModulation/blob/master/app/src/main/java/com/adams/voicemodulation/signal/Modulation.java"/>Finally, inside of of the Modulation class there is numerous modulations that implement the effect interface</a></p>
 <img width="393" alt="modulation_interface" src="https://user-images.githubusercontent.com/39596344/164351845-66a82f3e-e023-43cc-8565-92c972b61ff4.png">

-<p>Since we selected Phasor, the Phasor modulation we be called inside of the Modulations class and written to a temporary memory space so that the modulation can either be played or written to the Project</p>
+<p><a href="https://github.com/FreddyJohn/VoiceModulation/blob/master/app/src/main/java/com/adams/voicemodulation/signal/Modulation.java"/>Since we selected Phasor, the Phasor modulation we be called inside of the Modulations class and written to a temporary memory space so that the modulation can either be played or written to the Project</a></p>
 <img width="634" alt="phaser_modulation" src="https://user-images.githubusercontent.com/39596344/164352420-9e3a830c-29f2-45f7-abe4-a92569ed29c1.png">

-<p>If we did not write it this way then we would need a view for each additional modulation.
-Writting it this way allows us to take advantage functional programming and treat the modulations as if they were variables and reuse the ModulateControls view as seen here.</p>
+<p><a href="https://github.com/FreddyJohn/VoiceModulation/blob/master/app/src/main/java/com/adams/voicemodulation/controls/ModulateControls.java"/>If we did not write it this way then we would need a view for each additional modulation.
+Writting it this way allows us to take advantage functional programming and treat the modulations as if they were variables and reuse the ModulateControls view as seen here</a></p>
 <img width="547" alt="functional" src="https://user-images.githubusercontent.com/39596344/164352163-80ac3ec1-2d6f-4264-b882-c952b87490ea.png">

 <h2>Features/Improvements</h2>